 By definition, MTs define the quantitative values that represent the groundwater conditions at RMS that, when exceeded individually or in combination with MTs at other monitoring sites, may cause undesirable results in the Subbasin.
 Exceedance of the established groundwater elevation MTs are likely to have several undesirable results for beneficial uses and users of groundwater, land use, and property in the Subbasin.
 Those expected to be impacted include agricultural land use and users, urban land use and users, domestic land use and users, and ecological land use and users.
 Overall agricultural land use and users will be significantly impacted in terms of increased costs to design and construct recharge projects and in terms of reduced crop yields from required reductions in consumptive use for irrigation.
 While conversion of current agricultural lands to urban areas that may occur in the future will tend to reduce per acre water demands, it is likely that urban water users will need to continue water conservation efforts due to limited water supplies.
-Domestic and shallow well owners can generally expect to see declining groundwater levels during the initial 10 to 15 years of the Implementation Period, followed by stabilization of ground water levels during the latter portion of the Implementation Period and some potential recovery in groundwater levels after 2040.
-However, significant adverse impacts to domestic wells from declining groundwater levels will be addressed through a Domestic Well Mitigation Program being implemented by
+Domestic and shallow well owners can generally expect to see declining groundwater levels during the initial 10 to 15 years of the Implementation Period, followed by stabilization of groundwater levels after 2040.
+However, significant adverse impacts to domestic wells from declining groundwater levels will be addressed through a Domestic Well Mitigation Program being implemented by the GSAs.
+As described in Section 3.2.1, the GSAs have proceeded with coordinating, planning, and implementing a Domestic Well Mitigation Program beginning in 2023 and continuing as needed until groundwater sustainability is achieved.
+The economic analyses conducted to compare costs of implementing a Domestic Well Mitigation Program versus immediately requiring full implementation of demand reduction in 2020 is provided in Appendix 3.C.